|

 of rubble core and mud, and enclosing, like typical Libyan houses,

-around the olive tree.
+an open courtyard.
 They had doors, windows and balconies

 overlooking the courtyard.
-Although
+Although presently

 there are no palm trees in the area, they were frequently pictured in